 For example: “What time do you usually get up?”

 - Exclamatory sentences.
 These sentences are utilized to convey strong emotion.
 They finish with the exclamation mark.
 They make a statement about something with a stronger impression.

 How Can We Help You?

-If you need some assistance with writing papers in pure English, feel free to contact us now!
+If you need some assistance with English homework help, feel free to contact us now!
 We are always there to help you with your pieces of academic writing.
 Do not hesitate to contact us now to check it!